 The biggest benefit of mastering this posture is that it is the starting point for standing asanas and can be practiced easily at home as a part of morning or evening routine.

 It helps in improvement of body postures, regular practice keeps thighs & ankles stronger, makes spine more agile and regulates digestive, respiratory, nervous systems.

 This yoga pose looks similar to the posture of a dog bent forwards, hence the name meaning down-face-dog-posture.
 This is a very easy to learn pose and beginners can practice it daily with zero side effects.

 Start with standing on all four limbs and then lifting your hip to straighten the arms and legs.
 Shoulders should align with hands and feet should be in line with hips, keeping them straight.
-Finally, turn your gaze to your navel and hold the posture for few seconds before releasing ad coming to initial position on all four limbs.
+Finally, turn your gaze to your navel and hold the posture for a few seconds before releasing and coming to the initial position on all four limbs.

 This asana strengthens abdominal muscles, improves circulation and digestion, tones hands & feet and decreases anxiety.